 How to vote in person

-If you have registered to vote in person, polling stations will be open from 7am to 10pm on the day of an election (‘polling day’).
+If you have registered to vote in person, polling stations will be open from 7am to 10pm on the day of the election (also known as polling day).

 How to vote by post